Pravargav/Amadeus/SAC/sentences/imp.md

 -> I tripped her off the bike.(Intentional,so don't use sentence most of the time though it is a correct sentence.)

--> You look so upset.
+-> You look so upset/disappointed.